-Our supplier partner DMS’s Stanyl has held a strong position within the market for 30 years.
+Our supplier partner DSM’s Stanyl has held a strong position within the market for 30 years.
 Read about its story below.

 Over the last 30 years, Stanyl® (PA46) has become a household name in the industry because of the unique benefits it brings our customers in a wide range of applications, from cooking utensils used in hot boiling oil to challenging automotive applications.
 This year we are celebrating the 30th anniversary of Stanyl.